 Welcome to Year 2

-- In Year 2 the teacher is Miss Amy Franklin, Mrs Tracy Thomas and Mrs Melody Walker.
+- In Year 2 the teachers are Miss Amy Franklin, Mrs Tracy Thomas and Mrs Melody Walker.

 - We work very closely with the Year 1 team in the Summer term prior to your child starting in Year 2 and into the Autumn term to ensure continuity and progression for your children.